-Some of the most popular tablets on the market, like the Apple iPads or Google Nexuses, don't have one important feature that maximizes the usability of a tablet: expandable storage.
+Some of the most popular tablets on the market, like the Apple iPad Mini 4 or Google Pixel C, are missing one important feature that maximizes the usability of a tablet: expandable storage.
 The inclusion of a memory card slot opens the door to more possibilities and functions of your gadget.

-From storing music, movies, or photos, to apps and games, expandable storage options can ensure that you get the most out of your device by letting you save more data and operate more programs than what the internal storage capacity allows.
+From storing music, movies, or photos all the way to apps and games, expandable storage options can ensure that you get the most out of your device by letting you save more data and operate more programs than the internal storage capacity allows.

 We've rounded up the top tablets that let you increase the amount of storage available and maximize your user experience.

 The Surface Pro 4 combines the compact portability of a tablet with the powerful specs of a laptop.
 You have to buy its sold-separately keyboard in order to get the full-effect, but the good news is it's a great set of keys.
 Just stick a microSD card into the Surface Pro 4 to increase its storage.
 Bet your laptop can't do that.
 Read the full review.

 The Samsung Galaxy Tab S2 comes in an 8- and 9.7-inch model.
 Thanks to their spectacular screens they're great for heavy video-watchers, and if you ever need to take it with you, its light and slim design makes it easy to carry around.
 The microSD card slot is discreetly hidden on the edge of the tablet.
 Since it doesn't have a traditional flap (like the tablet below) to insert a microSD card you must use a small pointy object to eject the tray.
 Read the full review for the Samsung Galaxy Tab S2 8.0 and the Galaxy Tab S2 9.7.